 The bad news, however, is that Gibbs' team members feel threatened when their investigation of a helicopter pilot's murder leads Gibbs & Co. back to the vengeful Paloma Reynosa (Jacqueline Obradors), whose father, Pedro Hernandez, was killed Gibbs decades ago.

 Moreover, not every team member takes the news of Gibbs' murderous past with a wink and a nod, or a smile.
 We saw Abby's reaction last season.
-Tonight could be worse.
+Tonight could be worse."I think that DiNozzo is squarely confronting personal demons this year," Michael Weatherly says of his character, who has worshipped his boss despite his prankster ways.

 "You see a man who is a maybe a little less silly," the actor continues.
 "This is not to say he's totally lost his sense of humor, but I think there are some changes going on with that character that are kind of a subsequent result of seeing Gibbs in a new light."